 Disordered eating and Emotional eating, Counselling support for weight loss and weight management, Body image issues, Low self esteem and self-worth, Identity issues, Life transitions, Anxiety and issues related to Covid19 epidemic.

 During the initial contact via phone or email I will arrange an initial appointment for you as soon as possible.
-This is an opportunity for us to meet and for you to get the sense of how I work so that we could decide whether further sessions would be beneficial to you.
+This is an opportunity for us to meet, do an initial assessment and for you to get the sense of how I work so that we could decide whether further sessions would be beneficial to you.

-I currently have some availability for clients on lower income who can commit to longer term work, at a reduced fee.
+I occasionally have some availability for clients on lower income at a reduced fee.
+Please get in touch for further details.